DillonWall/generate-batch-audio-anki-addon/README.md

    - This is very useful for cards that have, for example, the ```Word```/```Expression``` field in hiragana, and the ```Reading``` field has nothing.
 In this case, the ```Word```/```Expression``` field would be used in place of both fields
  - The ```Dangerously fast:``` checkbox will remove a 0.1 second delay between audio downloads
-   - If checked, this may results in errors, but would also be slightly faster, so please use at your own risk
+   - If checked, this may result in errors, but would also be slightly faster, so please use at your own risk

 <div align="right">[ <a href="#contents">↑ Back to top ↑</a> ]</div>